envoyproxy/gateway/docs/latest/design/extending-envoy-gateway.md

 ## Known Challenges

-Extending Envoy Gateway by using an external extension server which makes use of hook points in Envoy Gateway does come with some know issues that will have to be worked around.
+Extending Envoy Gateway by using an external extension server which makes use of hook points in Envoy Gateway does come with some known issues that will have to be worked around.

-- Extension server handling it's own state such as in the scenario where an extension establishes watches its own CRDs in the cluster can lead to a scenario where ensuring that the extension and Envoy Gateway are in-sync becomes a challenge.
+- Extension server handling its own state such as in the scenario where an extension establishes watches its own CRDs in the cluster can lead to a scenario where ensuring that the extension and Envoy Gateway are in-sync becomes a challenge.
   - A potential workaround to this issue would be to have the extension use hook points in Envoy Gateway to replace Envoy Gateway's Kubernetes provider (the component that watches resources such as the
 Gateway API CRDs) with a custom provider that can enable Envoy Gateway to be a single source of truth for configuration coming from the cluster.